 KEEPER: To play a Keeper take it out of your hand and place it on the table in front of you, face up.
 Most Goals require you to have a particular pair of Keepers, so playing a Keeper is always a good thing.
-If a Keeper has a special power, you must have the card on the table in front of you in order to make use of the power.
-You must play the Keeper in order to use it.

 ACTION: Actions are used once and discarded.
-Just do whatever the card says, then place it on the discard pile.
+Just do whatever the card says, then place it on the Discard Pile.
 Actions can sometimes cause major chaos, and yet at other times, have no effect at all.
 Note that while some Actions may cause additional cards to be played, everything that happens as a result of an Action card is considered part of one "play."

-Examples: If you play the Action called Draw 2 and Use 'em you will immediately draw two cards and play them both.
-If one of those cards is Draw 3, Play 2 of Them you'd keep going, drawing three more cards, playing two cards and discarding the third.
+Examples: If you play the Action called "Draw 2 and Use 'em" you will immediately draw two cards and play them both.
+If one of those cards is "Draw 3, Play 2 of them" you'd keep going, drawing three more cards, playing two cards and discarding the third.
 All of this activity would be counted as the playing of just one card.